 “Fear” may include (but are not limited to):

-- demanding that the alleged victim comply while you hold him/her at gunpoint or knifepoint,
+- demanding that the alleged victim comply while you hold them at gunpoint or knifepoint,

-- threats to abuse the alleged victim (physically and/or sexually) if he/she doesn’t comply with your demands, or
+- threats to abuse the alleged victim (physically and/or sexually) if they do not comply with your demands, or

-- threats to harm the alleged victim’s immediate family if he/she doesn’t comply with your demands.
+- threats to harm the alleged victim’s immediate family if they do not comply with your demands.

 - fraudulently kidnapping a child under 14 for the purpose of committing lewd acts with a minor in violation of Penal Code 288 PC